To begin, let us start by defining physical gold for this post.

-Physical gold bullion is a potentially undervalued asset class (compared to many current stock, real estate properties, bonds, and currency values, etc.)
+Physical gold bullion is a potentially undervalued asset class (compared to current valuations for most stock shares, real estate properties, bonds, and fiat currency values, etc.)

-Physical gold bullion is a highly private asset investors can own outright in order to counter cashless and digitally trackable trends ongoing
+Physical gold bullion is a highly private asset an investor can own outright to counter cashless and digitally trackable trends ongoing

-Physical gold bullion can be easily passed on to heirs and loved ones
+Physical gold bullion can be quickly passed on to heirs and loved ones

-Physical gold bullion is a great defense from both slow and even overnight fiat currency devaluations ahead
+Physical gold bullion is an excellent defense from both slow and even overnight fiat currency devaluations ahead

 Physical gold bullion is truly a multi-millennial, inter-generational proven store of buying power with a proven track record as long as physical gold bullion.

-Most gold exchange traded funds you will see quoted in mainstream financial press gold articles or gold trader posts online will cite popular gold ETFs as an option for investors.
+Most gold ETFs or gold exchange-traded funds you will see quoted in mainstream financial press gold articles or gold trader posts online will cite popular gold ETFs as an option for investors.
 Use your head and read their respective lawyer written prospectus if you doubt what we are about to say.

-Many gold ETF examples often cited include the most popular gold ETF called GLD or perhaps a less coslty version called IAU.
-Other gold ETFs are included in the following list as well as their yearly expense ratios (ER) which all but guarantee your losses will vary from 20 basis points to 1.35% of your annual holdings each and every year.
+Many gold ETF examples often cited include the most popular gold ETF called GLD or perhaps a less costly version called IAU.
+Other gold ETFs we have included in the following list as well as their yearly expense ratios (ER) which all but guarantee your losses will vary from 20 basis points to 1.35% of your annual holdings each year.

-Almost everyone of the aforementioned gold ETFs does not allow average stock share owners to actually take delivery of any physical gold bullion at any point in time (OUNZ the lone exception, for GLD or IAU for instance, you have to be an Authorized Participant).
+Almost every one of the gold ETFs mentioned above doesn't allow average stock shareowners to take delivery of any physical gold bullion at any point in time (OUNZ the lone exception, for GLD or IAU for instance, you have to be an Authorized Participant).

-By owning electronic gold derivative equity shares like GLD, an investor is simply getting diverging price exposure to the fluctuating gold spot price (see the chart for proof of that statement) all the while enjoying the ‘privilege’ of paying 50 basis points or a ½% of their holdings each and every year.
+By owning electronic gold derivative equity shares like GLD, an investor merely is getting diverging price exposure to the fluctuating gold spot price (see the chart for proof of that statement) all the while enjoying the ‘privilege’ of paying 50 basis points or a ½% of their holdings every year.

 In late March 2018, the gold spot price was $ 1,346.60 oz USD while the most popular gold ETF GLD was trading at $ 127.61 per share (that is over -5% below the supposed 1/10 oz of gold bullion it purports to represent).

-What is the best way for buying Physical Gold Bullion?
+What is the best way to buy Physical Gold Bullion?

-For US physical gold bullion buyers we suggest the best lowest price option for acquiring gold bullion is through the online gold bullion dealer industry.
-Trouble is there are some which are great while there are other who have proven track records of poor business practices and even bankruptcy.
+For US physical gold bullion buyers, we suggest the best lowest price option for acquiring gold bullion is through the online gold bullion dealer industry.
+Trouble is there are some which are significant while there are others who have proven track records of poor business practices and even bankruptcy.

-To buy physical gold bullion items in bulk can be rather expensive, so much so that even one single failed order could cost you years of hard earned savings.
+To buy physical gold bullion items in bulk can be rather expensive, so much so that even one single failed order could cost you years of hard-earned savings.
 Thus we don’t care how many times you or others have successfully bought from a specific physical gold bullion dealer before.
-We suggest that you always perform your proper due diligence on recent customer reviews each and every single time you risk your hard earned savings when buying physical gold bullion products online.
+We suggest that you always perform your proper due diligence on recent customer reviews each time you risk your savings when buying physical gold bullion products online.

-The process for physical gold bullion buying and paying option can be further explored in the following posts we have made on this important topic ( See here, here, here, and here for further details on the topic).
+The process for physical gold bullion buying and paying options gets further explored in the following posts we have made on this critical topic ( See here, here, here, and here).

 Know that the best physical gold bullion prices you will typically find will be online over locally.
 The reasons for this often pertain to the economies of scale associated with each respective business model.